 More shopping?
 You’d better believe it!
 Santee Alley, LA’s premium Fashion District shopping experience – renowned for its festival atmosphere - features more than 150 merchants offering unbelievable bargains on countless “hot” items.
-This is the place to go to track down the best buys on the latest trends in clothing, shoes, jewelry and accessories, fragrances, cosmetics and more!
+This is the place to go to track down the best buys on the latest trends in clothing, shoes, jewelry and accessories, fragrances, cosmetics, and more!
 "The Alley" – which really IS an alley - is open 365 days a year.

 This specialized, private college is dedicated to educating and preparing students for remarkable and rewarding careers in the Fashion, Graphics, Interior Design, and Entertainment Industries.
 Inspire your talented troupe with a visit to the award-winning Los Angeles campus - let them see if the Fashion Institute of Design and Merchandising is a fit for their not-too-distant future!

 One of just three remaining Japan Towns in the United States, this charming 130+-year-old neighborhood daily courts thousands of visitors from around the world who come to Little Tokyo to enjoy Los Angeles’ most unique and authentic Japanese cultural experience.
-Explore its historic points of interest, visit its world-class gardens, museums and art galleries and enjoy a vibrant diversity of shopping, dining and entertainment experiences.
+Explore its historic points of interest, visit its world-class gardens, museums, and art galleries, and enjoy a vibrant diversity of shopping, dining, and entertainment experiences.
 Little Tokyo has it all – cherry blossom-dusted temples, bustling open-air markets, and malls selling everything under the sun, karaoke studios, sushi, and ramen joints and incredible sweets and street food.
 Be sure to try some mochi ice cream while you’re there!

 La Brea Avenue

-You’ll wrap up Day 2 exploring La Brea Avenue, a North-South thoroughfare anchored by the huge American Rag store – a popular lifestyle retailer - and home to an intriguing assemblage of urban antiques stores, vintage clothiers and furniture galleries, landmark attractions - including the Ray Charles Post Office and the La Brea Tar Pits - and some of the city's top restaurants.
+You’ll wrap up Day 2 exploring La Brea Avenue, a North-South thoroughfare anchored by the huge American Rag store – a popular lifestyle retailer - and home to an intriguing assemblage of urban antique stores, vintage clothiers and furniture galleries, landmark attractions - including the Ray Charles Post Office and the La Brea Tar Pits - and some of the city's top restaurants.
 La Brea’s outstanding claim to fame is its variety; indisputably LA’s “artiest” shopping strip, its vendors showcase the trendiest and best of everything!

 You’ll kick off Day 3 of your West Coast extravaganza with a little sightseeing - Hollywood Style!
-If you’ve ever wondered where the rich and famous keep their running shoes, bottled water, and good china, shop for sunglasses and swimsuits and kick it with pals, this fantastic sightseeing junket – LA’s #1 Celebrity Tour - whisks you and your group around to exclusive Tinseltown neighborhoods, highlights and hotspots, promising more celebrity sightings than any other.
-You’ll see the former abodes of Michael Jackson, Lucille Ball, Ozzie Osborne and Elvis as well as the current digs of Sandra Bullock, Al Pacino, Tom Cruise, Ellen - and more!
+If you’ve ever wondered where the rich and famous keep their running shoes, bottled water, and the good china, shop for sunglasses and swimsuits and kick it with pals, this fantastic sightseeing junket – LA’s #1 Celebrity Tour - whisks you and your group around to exclusive Tinseltown neighborhoods, highlights and hotspots, promising more celebrity sightings than any other.
+You’ll see the former abodes of Michael Jackson, Lucille Ball, Ozzie Osborne, and Elvis as well as the current digs of Sandra Bullock, Al Pacino, Tom Cruise, Ellen - and more!
 You’ll even cruise Sunset Strip and pay a visit to swanky Rodeo Drive.
 Always wanted to frame up a shot of the Hollywood Sign, or fancied a skip down the star-studded Walk of Fame?
 Starline delivers with this tour of a lifetime!

 The Grove and Farmers Market

 The proximity of this popular pair of attractions to one another enables you and your group to enjoy the best of both “worlds” for an absolutely unforgettable - and quintessentially LA - experience.
-Fountains dancing to crooners’ tunes, classic American dining and entertainment and fantastic shopping at upper-end retailers await guests at the Grove – a modern, plaza-style interpretation of the mega-mall.
+Fountains dancing to crooners’ tunes, classic American dining and entertainment, and fantastic shopping at upper-end retailers await guests at the Grove – a modern, plaza-style interpretation of the mega-mall.
 Just steps away, a vibrant and bustling historic melting pot of more than 100 merchants (the majority independently owned and operated) tendering top-notch world cuisine and everything fresh and exciting under the sun greets browsers at the Original Farmer’s Market, Hollywood’s favorite hangout for more than 80 years.
-It’s the home of LA’s first pizza, the finest meats, seafood and produces in town and the place to find wonderful handcrafted chocolates, ice cream still made from scratch and some of the most delightful baked goods on the planet.
+It’s the home of LA’s first pizza, the finest meats, seafood and produces in town, and the place to find wonderful handcrafted chocolates, ice cream still made from scratch, and some of the most delightful baked goods on the planet.